stateful/docs.runme.dev/docs/architecture.md

 # Kernel Architecture

-Runme is built on the VS Code platform running in Codespaces, Coder's `code-server`, Google IDX, GCP Cloud Editor, Gitpod, VSCodium, etc. Under the hood, much like other Notebook technologies such as Jupyter, Runme breaks down into the following components:
+Runme is built on the VS Code platform running in Codespaces, Coder's [code-server](https://github.com/coder/code-server), Google IDX, GCP Cloud Editor, Gitpod, VSCodium, etc. Under the hood, much like other Notebook technologies such as Jupyter, Runme breaks down into the following components:

 - A serializer that transforms Markdown into executable cells with input and output
 - A portable runner interface that supports multimodal clients